-Unless it’s a short hike or I’m very confident there’s no chance of rain, I pretty much always pack a Patagonia Torrentshell rain jacket just in case.
+Unless it’s a short hike or I’m very confident there’s no chance of rain during your hike, I pretty much always pack a Patagonia Torrentshell rain jacket just in case.
 Especially if you’re hiking in the mountains, it’s all too common for an afternoon rain shower or thunderstorm to roll in without warning.

 Headlamp or flashlight

 Unless you are doing a sunrise or sunset hike, you shouldn’t need a headlamp or flashlight.
 That being said, this is one of those extra safety items that I think is worth adding to your day hike packing list, especially on longer hikes.

-I usually carry my Black Diamond Storm 400, as it’s compact, hands-free, and easy to throw in my bag!
+I usually carry my Black Diamond Storm 400, as it’s compact, hands-free, and easy to keep in my hiking backpack!